 Recently in the My Exceptional Life Facebook group the subject of Drama Triangles came up.

-Drama Triangles are such a powerful concept that I decided to write this post to help people understand how recognising them, and stepping out of them can greatly improve your relationships.
+Drama Triangles are a powerful and often emotionally painful cycle to be caught up in.
+Recognising that you’re caught up in this and stepping out of it, can greatly improve your relationships.

 I’ve created a Facebook Live video which goes into this in depth, and answers some of the questions that people in the group have asked.
 You can watch that Facebook Live Video here.